Transactional Email Infrastructure for AI Agents

 Generate and Send

-The agent calls send_email via the REST API, Python SDK, or MCP tool.
+The agent calls the mailbox send endpoint (POST /v1/mailboxes/{mailbox_id}/send) via the REST API or the MCP tool.
 MultiMail validates the payload, applies DKIM signing to the sending domain, enforces CAN-SPAM header requirements, and queues the message for delivery.

 3